8 minute read

 In the upper right corner you will find a number of help functions under the green button with the question mark on.
 If you run Teams Self-service as an app, the areas in the menu are tabs at the top.

 Here you can enter our support universe with guides, guides, FAQs and tools.
-You can also view operational status, sign up for our newsletter, see changes in Teams Self-service and much more.
+You can also view operational status, sign up for our newsletter, give feedback and much more.